theRealAph/ScopeLocals/README.md

 want to turn logging on all the time, just when certain parts of the programmer are executing.

-Here's a simple example of how you'd using a scope local to add context-sensitive logging to an application.
+Here's a simple example of how you'd using an extent local to add context-sensitive logging to an application.
 Let's assume that you want to log some events, but only for certain places when your application is running.

-First, declare an interface that is invoked when a loggable event occurs, and a `ScopeLocal` instance that will refer to one:
+First, declare an interface that is invoked when a loggable event occurs, and a `ExtentLocal` instance that will refer to one:

 ```
     interface MyLogger {
         public void log(String s);
     }

-    private static final ScopeLocal<MyLogger> SL_LOGGER
+    private static final ExtentLocal<MyLogger> SL_LOGGER
-            = ScopeLocal.newInstance(MyLogger.class);
+            = ExtentLocal.newInstance(MyLogger.class);
 ```

 In your application code, call `SL_LOGGER`'s `log()` method: